Automattic/delphin-bootstrap/README.md

 The Delphin repository is located in `/var/sources` on the sandbox. **This isn't a shared folder** (i.e. a directory that is shared between the virtual machine - the guest system - and your own computer - the host system).
 This was done for performance reason as well as to work around a number of limitations (most of them originating from running Windows as host system).

 With Delphin Bootstrap you can either work from the virtual machine itself or from your computer.
 In the former case, you would edit files in the `/var/sources` folder directly.
 In the latter, you would have to clone the Delphin repository to your computer and edit files there using your favorite editing tools.
 You would then have to sync this repository with the one on the sandbox in `/var/sources` using a tool such as [rsync](https://en.wikipedia.org/wiki/Rsync) or [unison](http://www.cis.upenn.edu/~bcpierce/unison/).
-In both cases, Delphin will pick up the changes, potentially rebuild some files, and serve them when you reload a page in your browser.
+In both cases, Delphin will pick up the changes, potentially rebuild some files, and apply them to the page in your browser.

 ### Relaxing